typegoose/typegoose/.github/CONTRIBUTING.md

 # How to Contribue

+## Language

+In this Project & Repository, keep all issues, Pull Requests, and everything else in English.

 ## Before making a Pull Request

 - Make sure all tests pass locally (`npm run test`)